chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

-- De-bounce Resize canvas
-- Remove flash on opening
+- Remove trailing line from timeline
-- Throttle resize canvas
 - Cell to cell transmission
-- Background colour same as pixi container
 - Add mottled effect, ripples, dotted shading...
 - Add side by side dot, for matching dates
 - Right viroid comes in from the right

 - Add cell to cell transmission
 - Make cell die after budding